mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 #### When a value is selected using the action bar

-If the component is controlled (i.e: if it has a `value` prop), clicking on any built-in actions will call `onAccept` if the value to publish is different from the current value
+If the component is controlled (i.e: if it has a `value` prop), clicking on any built-in actions will call `onAccept` if the value to publish is different from the current value.

-If the component is not controlled, the behavior is the same, except for the _Clear_, _Today_ and _OK_ action that will call `onAccept` if no value has ever been published, even if the current value equals the value to publish
+If the component is not controlled, the behavior is the same, except for the _Clear_, _Today_ and _OK_ action that will call `onAccept` if no value has ever been published, even if the current value equals the value to publish.

 #### When a shortcut is picked

 Clicking on a shortcut will call `onAccept`, except if the `changeImportance` property has been set to `"set"` instead of `"accept"`.
-You can find more information [on the dedicated doc section](/x/react-date-pickers/shortcuts/#behavior-when-selecting-a-shortcut)
+You can find more information [in the dedicated doc section](/x/react-date-pickers/shortcuts/#behavior-when-selecting-a-shortcut).

 ## Classic scenarios